frubino/mgkit/docs/source/pipeline/blast-pred.rst

 More information about the options used can be found at the script documentation (:ref:`get-gff-info`), with an LCA option being available for assignments.

-Taxonomic Assignment
+Complete Annotations
 ********************

 The rest of the taxonomic assignments, if not all, as  well as additional informations can be added with `uniprot` or `unipfile` commands of the `add-gff-info` :ref:`add-gff-info` script.
-The main difference is that the `uniprot` command takes a lot more time, as it connects to the internet and can take a long time on a large number of annotations, while `unipfile` uses a file provided by Uniprot with additional information (in particular the taxonomy).
+The main difference is that the `uniprot` command may be slower, as it connects to the internet and on a large number of annotations it takes a long time.
+The `unipfile` uses a file provided by Uniprot with additional information (in particular the taxonomy).

 An example execution of the command is::